emmett-framework/emmett/docs/dal/relations.md

 In this case we have a one-to-one relationship between citizens and passports: in fact, a passport belongs to a citizen and a citizen can only have a passport (or no passport at all).
 Note that we also added the `unique` validation of `citizen` in `Passport` to avoid creation of multiple records referred to the same citizen.

-As for the `has_many` helper, `has_one` won't produce anything on the database side, as it will map the single records referring to current record itself, using the opposite relation.
+As for the `has_many` helper, `has_one` won't produce anything on the database side, as it will map the single records referring to the current record itself, using the opposite relation.

 The `has_one` helper is useful for your application code, since you can directly access the passport record referred to a citizen: